Can the redevelopment of a former pumping station boost Baltimore's food economy?

 But three abandoned buildings in East Baltimore — used most recently as a filming location for “The Wire” —could be her salvation.
 That’s where developer Bill Struever, restaurateur Spike Gjerde and other partners are plotting a $16 million campus for food-related enterprises in the former Eastern Pumping Station.
 The Baltimore Food Hub

-will contain a commercial kitchen for rent, an incubator, small business counseling and an urban farming operation led by Big City Farms.
+will contain a commercial kitchen for rent, an incubator, classrooms offering small business counseling, and an urban farming operation led by Big City Farms.

 Construction on the Baltimore Food Hub will begin early next year and will be completed by the end of 2014.
 Foundation grants, historic tax credits and equity will pay for the project, though funding details are still being worked out.